trecabine/RealEstateAgentApp/README.md

 Database-Update
 '''

-This will create all the necessary Tables and Relationships to the MS SQL Server that have been set in the config
+This will create all the necessary Tables and Relationships to the MS SQL Server Db that have been set in the config

+##Known Issues
+-.
+The misspelt agency with a possible updated phone number, is taken as a new agency, causing duplicate agency.